asvid/hugo-blog/content/posts/2024-05-14-architecture-astronautics.md

   -
 comments: true
 date: "2024-05-14T00:00:00Z"
-summary: "Ever felt like your code is an engineering marvel, only to realize you overengineered and built the wrong thing?
+description: "Ever felt like your code is an engineering marvel, only to realize you overengineered and built the wrong thing?
 Or maybe you over-abstracted, blindly following instincts and so-called good practices?
 I surely did, and I want to share some thoughts on this topic.
 Let's explore a path toward more practical, sustainable software engineering."
 image: /assets/posts/archastro.png
 tags:
   - software architectire